Prerequisites and criteria

 You must have three years’ (full time) legal experience in New Zealand, during the five years immediately before commencing practice on own account.
 For relevant legal experience refer r3 of the Practice Rules 2008

-If you do not meet the “required minimum amount of recent legal experience” in New Zealand criterion in regulation 12(3) of the Practice Rules, you may apply to be considered under regulation 12A of the Practice Rules – special circumstances.
-Lawyers who have taken a break from practising law in New Zealand to practise in an overseas jurisdiction or to have parental leave may apply under special circumstances.
+If you do not meet the “required minimum amount of recent legal experience” in New Zealand criterion in regulation 12(3) of the Practice Rules, you may apply to be considered under regulation 12A of the Practice Rules.
+An example of this might be where you have worked part-time; taken a break from practising law in New Zealand; returned to New Zealand after practising in an overseas jurisdiction, or for parental leave.
+For any application made under regulation 12A, please outline the reasons why you think that your application should be approved under this regulation.
+Each application is considered on its merits.

-Please note that a lawyer who completes a Stepping Up course (previously Flying Start) after 1 October 2012 can allow no more than two years to elapse before they commence practice on own account.
-If a lawyer attended and completed a Flying Start or Stepping Up course prior to 1 October 2012, the timeframe is three years.
+Please note that a lawyer who completes a Stepping Up course can allow no more than two years to elapse before they commence practice on own account.

 Mode of practice